kb-dk/solr-and-snippets/README.md

 The upload function is implemented as a [perl script](#ingest-and-indexing-utilities) executed by ant.
-Requires perl library libwww-perl, available as standard package on all Linux distributions know my me, or from cpan.
+Requires perl library libwww-perl, available as standard package for Linux or from CPAN.

 ### Example